amkilar/GERONIMO/README.md

 ### When `snakemake` does not seem to be installed properly
 In the case of the following error:
 > Command 'snakemake' not found ...

-> Check whether the `env_snakemake` is activated
+Check whether the `env_snakemake` is activated.
-It should result in a change from (base) to (env_snakemake) before your login name in the command line window.
+> It should result in a change from (base) to (env_snakemake) before your login name in the command line window.

-> If you still see `(base)` before your login name, please try to activate the environment with conda: conda activate env_snakemake
+If you still see `(base)` before your login name, please try to activate the environment with conda:
+`conda activate env_snakemake`

-Please note that you might need to specify the full path to the `env_snakemake`, like /home/<user>/env_snakemake
+Please note that you might need to specify the full path to the `env_snakemake`, like /home/your user name/env_snakemake

 ### How to browse GERONIMO results obtained in WSL?
 You can easily access the results obtained on WSL from your Windows environment by opening `File Explorer` and pasting the following line into the search bar: `\\wsl.localhost\Ubuntu\home\`.
 This will reveal a folder with your username, as specified during the configuration of your Ubuntu system.
 To locate the GERONIMO results, simply navigate to the folder with your username and then to the `home` folder. (`\\wsl.localhost\Ubuntu\home\<user>\home\GERONIMO`)